Everything You Wanted to Know About Startup Equity and How It Works

 Co-Founders

-The equity distribution among co-founders can vary based on factors such as individual roles, responsibilities, and contributions.
+As such, it is common that a non-techie founder offers a big piece of the co-founder equity split when they attempt to find a technical co-founder since these guys are typically hard to convince.
+However, the typical startup equity distribution among co-founders can vary based on factors such as individual roles, responsibilities, and contributions.
 What can the equity split look like?

 Role Contributions Typical Startup Equity %

-Founder A CEO: handles strategic direction, fundraising, and leadership A driving force behind the startup idea;has invested significant time and initial capital 40%
+Founder A CEO: handles strategic direction, fundraising, and leadership A driving force behind the startup idea; has invested significant time and initial capital 40%

 Founder B Product development and technology oversight Brings technical expertise to the team and has invested personal funds 35%